fabaindaiz/spellsolver/README.md

 - I have planned to implement double swap, but with some algorithm that gives good results in a reasonable time (any ideas?)

+## TODO
+- Add general documentation about how spellsolver works
+- Modify spellsolver with better implementations
+- Modify graphicui with better implementations

 ## Requirements
 - python3
 - tkinter